 Tips to Improve Constipation

-If you don’t have an underlying condition and have noticed yourself feeling constipated on a regular basis, here are some tips you can incorporate to promote healthy stool.
+If you don't have an underlying condition and have noticed yourself feeling constipated regularly, here are some tips you can incorporate to promote healthy stool.

 Focus on the Basics

-If you’re experiencing discomfort and unable to pass stool, there are a few basic tips you can try implementing on a daily basis to encourage healthier bowels.
+If you're experiencing discomfort and are unable to pass stool, there are a few basic tips you can try implementing daily to encourage a higher frequency of bowel movements.

-Drinking enough water, reducing stress, and eating a whole food diet are a few great ways to promote healthy bowel movements.
+Drinking plenty of water, reducing stress, and eating a whole food diet are a few great ways to promote healthy bowel movements.

 You can also try doing deep breathing exercises and even meditating to help moderate your stress and even regulate your blood sugar levels.